 Such a system can also detect gaps in teaching techniques.
 For instance, an AI platform can indicate when a student gets confused or after how long the concentration levels start to dwindle.
 Teachers can tell when a good number of students get stuck on a specific point in the curriculum and make adjustments to their teaching processes.

 You can join your dream college without having to relocate courtesy of AI and other technologies.
-There are thousands of AI apps and software that are making global learning a reality.
+Thousands of AI apps and software are making global learning a reality.

 AI starts at the selection point, where it takes potential students through a virtual interview to determine if they are the best fit.
 Such platforms allow group learning where AI will group students based on faculty or even regulate areas such as the number of people who can join a study group at a go.

 Artificial intelligence is a technology that can transform the education system in ways that we cannot imagine.
 China and the US are among the countries that are already experimenting with AI systems, and we expect more countries to join the movement in the future.
-Different players in the education sector need to learn of the opportunities and limitations of AI to come up with programs that suit both current and future needs.
+Different players in the education sector need to learn of AI’s opportunities and limitations to develop programs that suit current and future needs.